abacusorg/zeldovich-PLT/README.md

 One should use one the `RV` options if `ZD_qPLT` is set, because the velocities have been explicitly computed in Fourier space.

 All displacements are comoving displacements in the same units as `BoxSize`, and the velocities are comoving redshift-space displacements (same units as `BoxSize`).
-To get to physical velocities from comoving redshift-space displacements, multiply by a*H(z).
+To get to proper velocities from comoving redshift-space displacements, multiply by a\*H(z).

 The comoving positions of the initial lattice (in unit-box units where the domain is [0,1)) are simply given by
 ```c++